fiatjaf/njump/README.md

 RELAY_CONFIG_PATH=
 ```

-`RELAY_CONFIG_FILE` is path to json file which is relay configuration.
+`RELAY_CONFIG_FILE` is path to json file to update relay configuration.
 You can set relay list like below:

 ```json
 {